Pentax K-3 II vs Sony RX10 II

 The Pentax K-3 II and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were officially introduced, respectively, in April 2015 and June 2015.
 The K-3 II is a DSLR, while the RX10 II is a fixed lens compact.
 The cameras are based on an APS-C (K-3 II) and an one-inch (RX10 II) sensor.
-The Pentax has a resolution of 24.1 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Pentax has a resolution of 24.1 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Pentax K-3 II vs Sony RX10 II

-The side-by-side display below illustrates the physical size and weight of the Pentax K-3 II and the Sony RX10 II.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the K-3 II – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Pentax K-3 II and the Sony RX10 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the K-3 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is notably smaller (13 percent) than the Pentax K-3 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.